Boost Your Portfolio: Income & Diversification with Covered Calls

 WHAT IF I AM NEW TO INVESTING?

-A common financial myth is that trading stock options is only suitable for advanced or professional investors.
+A common financial myth is that stock options are only suitable for advanced or professional investors.

 While options trading does require a certain level of knowledge and understanding, strategies like covered calls are accessible to individual investors with a basic understanding of stock options.
 With the right education and resources, investors can benefit from the income and diversification opportunities that covered calls provide.